How Panther’s Paw Publications is publishing its Dalit books during, and against, the pandemic

 Who knew that it would take months, maybe a year, before I could return to the place, Mumbai, where Panther’s Paw was first conceived, took roots and started its journey, so naively, in the vast sea of publishing.

 Seven years ago when I left Nagpur for Mumbai, I wanted to be a writer, not a publisher, but I realised that in order to be a writer I had to also be a publisher of Dalit literature in English.
 Dalit literature is a movement, its writers and its publishers its soldiers, and I could not see writing and publishing as different tasks.
-As I started publishing, my vision about the politics and importance of publication became clearer.
+As I started publishing, my vision about its politics and importance became clearer.

 With my forceful exit from Mumbai, I saw a bleak future for Panther’s Paw.
 I felt unready.
 Alongside a few books for my personal reading, I picked up 30 copies of Flowers on the Grave of Caste and 30 copies of Savitribai Phule and I (books which Panther’s Paw published recently) and left for Nagpur.